Carbon-for-Developers/carbon-sdks/go/docs/FileSyncConfig.md

 HasSkipFileProcessing returns a boolean if a field has been set.

+### GetParsedTextFormat

+`func (o *FileSyncConfig) GetParsedTextFormat() ParsedTextFormatsNullable`

+GetParsedTextFormat returns the ParsedTextFormat field if non-nil, zero value otherwise.

+### GetParsedTextFormatOk

+`func (o *FileSyncConfig) GetParsedTextFormatOk() (*ParsedTextFormatsNullable, bool)`

+GetParsedTextFormatOk returns a tuple with the ParsedTextFormat field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetParsedTextFormat

+`func (o *FileSyncConfig) SetParsedTextFormat(v ParsedTextFormatsNullable)`

+SetParsedTextFormat sets ParsedTextFormat field to given value.

+### HasParsedTextFormat

+`func (o *FileSyncConfig) HasParsedTextFormat() bool`

+HasParsedTextFormat returns a boolean if a field has been set.

+### SetParsedTextFormatNil

+`func (o *FileSyncConfig) SetParsedTextFormatNil(b bool)`

+ SetParsedTextFormatNil sets the value for ParsedTextFormat to be an explicit nil

+### UnsetParsedTextFormat
+`func (o *FileSyncConfig) UnsetParsedTextFormat()`

+UnsetParsedTextFormat ensures that no value is present for ParsedTextFormat, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)